A month on, Assam mourns Zubeen death as family, fans await answers on his final moments | Entertainment

 - India

-Even after the passage of a month after the death of cultural icon Zubeen Garg, people of Assam continued to mourn the loss, seeking answers on the final moments of the singer.
+Even a month after Zubeen Garg's death, people in Assam continue to mourn his loss and seek answers on the final moments of the singer.

 Garg died while swimming in the sea in Singapore on September 19.